 Ashley Ormon serves on the executive editorial board at Proverbs & Wisdom.
 Since founding the charity-based organization in 2011, Ormon has reported on neglected and critical issues.
-She interviewed leaders at Manhattan-based, nonprofit charity: water on delivering clean, drinking water to thousands; best-selling author of Legacy Living, Gloria Burgess, on the importance of having servant-leadership; and HeeSun Lee, a music artist who focuses on breaking stereotypes and negative trends within the music industry.
-One of her most acclaimed pieces documented the hazards of children in foster care and gained her recognition in India.
+She interviewed leaders at Manhattan-based, nonprofit charity: water on delivering clean, drinking water to thousands; author of Legacy Living, Gloria Burgess, on the importance of having servant-leadership; and HeeSun Lee, a music artist whose focus is on breaking stereotypes and negative trends within the music industry.
+One of her most acclaimed pieces documented the hazards of children in the foster care system and gained her recognition in India.

 Moving to the local-level, Ormon wrote for New York’s Hempstead Living magazine.
 There, she worked on a range of stories: spotlighting a local cellist who performed at the White house, local restaurateurs and their cuisine, and children within the school system.
 Her piece on The Academy charter school featured its efforts to raise academic performance as the district was being subject to state takeover.

 Ormon remained connected to education.
-A segment of her teaching was published by Cambridge University, an ivy league school, in Cambridge English Empowerment C1 Students Book.
-Later, which was quoted by actor Arsenio Hall.
+A segment of her teaching on public speaking was published by Cambridge University, an ivy league school in the United Kingdom, in Cambridge English Empowerment C1 Students Book.

-Recently, she transitioned to the book editorial world after spending years reporting.
+After spending years reporting, she transitioned into the editing and publishing industry.
 Jeff Goins, a national best-selling author, chose Ormon as a top reviewer for his book You Are a Writer.
-She edited Renovatum, a poetry collection and memoir by Dominique A. Evans, and Natalie Brenner’s book Wholeness Despite the Brokenness.
-Additionally, Ormon went to author her own book titled God in Your Morning.
+She edited Renovatum, a poetry collection and memoir by Dominique A. Evans, and Natalie Brenner’s book This Undeserved Life.
+Additionally, Ormon went to author her own book: God in Your Morning.